-Prior to starting Order Your Life LLC, Penny ran two home-based businesses for almost ten years, working as a freelance health research advocacy consultant and also founding Penelope Designs, for which she still designs and crafts jewelry and hand-knit accessories.
+Prior to starting Order Your Life LLC, Penny ran two home-based businesses for almost ten years, working as a freelance health research advocacy consultant and also founding Penelope Designs, for which she designed and crafted jewelry and hand-knit accessories.
 Before that, Penny worked for more than 15 years in public relations, non-profit program development, and office management, giving her a strong grounding in administration, computer skills, and efficient paper and computer filing.
 An Apple aficionado, she is very much at home on the iPad, iPhone and Mac and is more than happy to share her knowledge of Apps and all other things Apple with clients and friends.

 Penny’s goals are two-fold: 1) to help small businesses, particularly those run by women from their homes, achieve greater efficiency and profitability by developing and implementing organizing systems that are tailored to their needs, and 2) to help her residential clients let go of the excess in their lives, realize and honor what is truly important, and give them the tools to get and stay organized for the long term.
 As a member of the Fujitsu ScanSnap Squad, she encourages her clients to use the latest scanning technology to reduce paper clutter and keep all their key information literally at their fingertips.

 She currently serves as the Director of Communications and Technology for Board of NAPO-WDC, and in 2012, served as the co-chair for GO (Get Organized) Month, working to raise awareness of the non-profit group A Wider Circle.
 She is also available for workshops on helping people begin to go paperless using scanning and other technologies, as well as for speaking engagements on home office and small business organizing.